 - Body Horror: A very, very rare heroic example, as this is the Kar-Charratans' only way to fight back against the Daleks.

-- Breakout Character: The first appearance of Bev, who is all over the Bernice Summerfield stories.
+- Breakout Character: The first appearance of Bev, who will reappear in "Dust Breeding" and is all over the Bernice Summerfield stories.

 - Evil Me Scares Me: Ace doesn't like her Dalek clone one bit.
 Neither does the Doctor.